MildlyFootwear/Instance-Manager/README.md

 # Warning

 This is very much an alpha program and power tool.
 Use with caution.
+Not all applications are compatible.
+Notepad++, for example, will fail many file creation operations, while paint.net does them just fine.

 ## Description